anancap/cryptocurrencies/README.md

 My opinions: If you go into cryptocurrencies, go into them with an accurate view of reality:

 1. Public ledger cryptocurrencies are not decentralized; they're political and democratic.
-2. Private ledger cryptocurrencies are infeasible.
+2. Private ledger cryptocurrencies are currently infeasible.
 3. Cryptocurrencies are nothing magical.
 Governments' brute forces can manipulate, usurp, or crash them (although unlikely to 0).
-2. Cryptocurrencies might help you launder money (yes, that's how governments will see it) which can be high risk.
+2. Cryptocurrencies might help you launder money (that's how governments will see it) which can be high risk.
 3. Cryptocurrencies are not likely revolutionary and might make things worse.

 As far as how to act in a world with such realities and what to do with one's money, that depends on various individual factors and risk tolerance, but it seems that money is not the path to political freedom.